 Popular Annual Financial Report (PAFR)

-The Popular Annual Financial Report (PAFR) is a brief summary of the City's Comprehensive Annual Financial Report (CAFR).
+The Popular Annual Financial Report (PAFR) is a brief summary of the City's Annual Comprehensive Financial Report (ACFR).
 This report is intended to increase knowledge throughout the community of DeKalb's financial condition.
 The financial information within this report is taken in large part from the City's independently audited set of financial statements.
-Unlike the CAFR, the PAFR is not prepared in accordance with generally accepted accounting principles.
+Unlike the ACFR, the PAFR is not prepared in accordance with generally accepted accounting principles.
 In addition to providing financial information, the PAFR provides information about the City of DeKalb’s demographics, elected officials and government.